Frazier internship strikes chord with students, community

 “We learned so much about customer service and being understandable toward people but also understanding the business side of everything, knowledge you don’t typically get in a music curriculum,” she said.
 “These skills are very much needed to run a business, a band or a classroom in general.”

-Fleck stressed the importance of the internship to these students' future regardless of what career they choose to seek.
+Fleck stressed the importance of the internship to these students’ future regardless of what career they choose.

 “It was important for us to work closely with the University of West Georgia and have these students come learn about our business and use some of that business acumen in a post-secondary institution like UWG,” she concluded.
 “Rachel and Rebecca did a tremendous job helping to ensure we maintain a high level of customer service in our district office and working on projects across the district that were really meaningful for our different departments.
 I feel like we gained a lot from them being with us, and I hope they gained a lot, as well, for their future careers.”

-To learn more about how you can give to support opportunities like these, visit the Give West webpage.
+To learn more about how to support opportunities like these, visit the Give West webpage.

 Commented